THC detox: Myths, facts, and tips to get weed out of your system

 A THC detox is the process of clearing any residual cannabis from the body and its systems that can accumulate with consistent use.
 By abstaining from cannabis for a period of time, the body flushes all cannabinoids and terpenes from its system.
 THC metabolites can linger for up to 30 days after inhalation or ingestion, so don’t expect everything to clear up in a day.

 This weed detox process may be easy for some people and difficult for others.
 The duration of each THC detox often depends on how heavily and consistently you consume cannabis.
 Whether or not you do use cannabis for medical purposes and the symptoms it helps treat will also impact the detox.
 For heavy and/or medical consumers especially, the marijuana detox process may give rise to unpleasant symptoms, which include:

 - Decreased appetite

-How to pass a drug test naturally
+How to pass a drug test and detox weed naturally

 4. Practice a healthy diet

-Many greens increase metabolism as they are high in iron and other essential vitamins.
-Incorporate more spinach, kale, and other greens into your diet to assist the process of flushing out your system.
+Many greens increase metabolism because they contain iron and other essential vitamins.
+Incorporate more spinach, kale, and other vegetables into your diet to assist in the process of flushing out your system.